 US casinos almost completely control access to online sports betting, but online sports betting expertise is concentrated in the international operators.
-Only a few, such as William Hill, have had any recent sports betting experience in the US.
+Only a few, such as William Hill Sports, have had any recent sports betting experience in the US.

 Sports betting legalization also brings into play non-gambling operators — the sports leagues themselves and the broadcasters that deliver the fan base.

 On May 9, the Stars Group (TSG) announced an expansive deal with Fox Sports in which the Fox Corporation is acquiring 4.99% of TSG.
 After buying Sky Betting & Gaming for $4.7 billion, TSG is putting broadcasting at the center of its customer acquisition strategy.